abhik2712/Deep-Learning/README.md

 - Upon performing the experiment on 10 epochs we saw that after 7 epochs the validation accuracy decreases in comparison to training accuracy.
 Thus we can stop our model at 8 epochs(**Early Stopping**).

 <img width="500" alt="Screenshot 2020-10-21 at 8 27 12 AM" src="https://user-images.githubusercontent.com/31176045/96667749-484d6600-1377-11eb-86ff-6425dc24a2c8.png">

+### Transfer Learning

+- Transfer learning is a process where you take an existing trained model, and extend it to do additional work.
+This involves leaving the bulk of the model unchanged, while adding and retraining the final layers, in order to get a different set of possible outputs.

+- We use the feature vector that corresponds to the [Inception v3 model](https://tfhub.dev/s?module-type=image-feature-vector&q=tf2).

+- There's a huge boost in performance compared to previous models.
+The training and validation accuracy and loss plot are shown below: